 Here comes Black Friday, Small business Saturday, Cyber Monday and Giving Tuesday.
 It’s a crazy time of year.
 Use all of that shopping to educate your students about good deals and how shoppers can be fooled.
 Is this really 70%…

-Gonzaga just won the finals of this year’s March Madness tournament.
-Still, which NCAA teams have had the best basketball programs over the years.
+The Kansas Jayhawks just won the finals of this year’s March Madness tournament.
+Which NCAA teams have had the best basketball programs over the years.
 Students decide which stats count towards the “Greatest March Madness Program”.
-Once students decide their “best program ever,” challenge them use a different criteria than they originally used.

 Engage your students in percents as they get excited about March Madness.
 Is getting a higher seed really an advantage?
 Use 30 years of data to help determine for which seeds it makes sense to pick an upset.
 Finally, students determine a general strategy for picking games in the first round.